navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 ---
-title: Externalized authentication
+title: Externalized Authentication
-linkTitle: Externalized authentication
+linkTitle: Externalized Authentication
 date: 2025-07-29
-weight: 60
-description: Delegate authentication to another system
+description: Quick Start guide
 ---

 ## What is externalized authentication

 Externalized authentication allows you to use an external system to handle authentication for Navidrome.
-Instead of managing user credentials in Navidrome itself, the responsibility is delegated to the external authentication service.
+Instead of managing user credentials in Navidrome itself, the responsibility is delegated to an external authentication service.

 The external system comprises a reverse proxy (nginx, Caddy, Traefik, etc.) and an authentication service (Authelia, Authentik, or any other authentication service that works with your reverse proxy).

 {{< alert title="For Beginners" color="primary" >}}
 If you're new to reverse proxies, they act as intermediaries between your users and Navidrome.
 They can handle things like SSL certificates, load balancing, and authentication before requests reach Navidrome.
-{{< /alert >}}

-Navidrome supports a header-based mechanism to retrieve data about the authenticated user from the reverse proxy.

 ```
 ┌─────────────┐     ┌─────────────┐     ┌─────────────┐